 Stanton, Bentley, Catsburg and Harper are the also behind acclaimed casual fine diner Ramblr and party bar Leonard’s House of Love – both in the south – and they’ve transplanted the vibe of the latter across the river to Carlton.

 The building was once home to Da Salvatore Pizza by the Metre.
 It’d been open since 1959, and while the pizzas weren’t the best in the city, it’s still a little sad to see such a longstanding venue close as Carlton’s latest new restaurant wave sweeps in.
-(Kazuki’s, Super Ling and Shinbashi have all opened in the area within the last few months, and the King & Godfree revamp is just around the corner).
+(Kazuki’s, Super Ling and Shinbashi and King & Godfree have all opened in the area within the last few months.

 “We were up against some pretty big operators for this place.
 The main reason we got it is we didn’t want to knock the place down and turn it into a modern, new-age venue,” Stanton says.
 “Our plan was and has always been to find something like this and keep its original bones and give it that old, little bit retro, little bit old-school feel.”